-However, one study done on “The Hydration Equation: Update on Water Balance and Cognitive Performance” revealed that the recommended intake of water is 3000 ml for men and 2200 ml for women.
+However, a study titled “The Hydration Equation: Update on Water Balance and Cognitive Performance” revealed that the recommended intake of water is 3000 ml for men and 2200 ml for women.
 This means around 12 glasses of water for men and around 9 glasses of water for women per day, which is more than adequate.

 Warm water vs cold water: Which is better?

 According to a study published in the International Journal of Clinical and Experimental Medicine, drinking cool tap water (16 degrees celsius) is good for health.
 The study was done to evaluate the effect of water temperature and voluntary drinking on the post rehydration sweating and revealed that drinking cool water (and not refrigerated water, water at room temperature and warm water) reduces water intake.
 Moreover, it also showed a lower sweating response and efficient hydration, especially in the case of dehydration.